- 1 Pre-Immigration Tax Planning Basics

 Therefore, this is very important to have a strategy in place early in the process.

-And, if a green card holder is approaching the eight year mark (it does not have to be 8 full-years), they may want to consider making a form 8833 treaty position to be treated as a foreign resident before they are considered a long-term resident – which is a tax trap if the filing of the 8833 is miscalculated.
+And, if a green card holder is approaching the eight year mark (it does not have to be 8 full-years), they may want to consider making a form 8833 treaty position to be treated as a foreign resident before they are considered a long-term resident – but noting filing for 8833 can be a considered an expatriation tax trap when the 8833 filing is miscalculated.

 Worldwide Asset Reporting FATCA, FBAR, 3520

-Once the person is considered a US person for tax purposes, there are several international information reporting requirements that can sneak up on the individual.
+Once a foreign national is considered a US person for tax purposes, there are several international information reporting requirements that occur.

 These forms require US persons to disclose their offshore accounts, assets, investments, and/or income to the IRS.